 Work hard to ensure that your business is staffed appropriately at all times and have enough stock to ensure a good experience.

 Train your employees to help keep the store looking as neat and clean as possible throughout the day.
 Hurried (and inconsiderate) shoppers can mess up counters and displays and move merchandise to places other shoppers would never look for it.
 Be sure merchandise is folded or hanging neatly, and that sizes and colors are where they should be.

 Make it easy for new customers to navigate your store or your online storefront.
 In your physical location, make sure that all of your displays are well-organized and logically grouped together.
 If you have specific items that you know customers will be looking for during this time of year, make sure they stand out and are easily accessible.
-If you sell online, feature hot selling items on the home page, and have a navigation menu that makes it easy for customers to find what they are looking for by category, and if possible by price.
+If you sell online, feature hot-selling items on the homepage, and have a navigation menu that makes it easy for customers to find what they’re looking for by category and, if possible, by price.

 Don’t forget how important it is to follow through with new shoppers.
 If you tell a customer to expect a product to ship in a few days, do your best to get it to them early or at least on time; if it’s going to be later, make sure to contact them.
 Following through on your word can lead to repeat business and possibly even a good review.
 As important as a product may be, remember that your customers can probably find it, or something like it, anywhere.
 However, a good experience can stand out in their mind for a long time.

 One of the best ways to encourage customers to stick around for the long haul is to ask them for their contact information, and then stay in touch with them on a regular basis.
 Two ways to communicate with them on an ongoing basis are email and text messaging.
 To get customers to give you their email addresses, try these tips: